-Assembly Bill 194 proposes significant modifications to three housing programs administered by the Wisconsin Housing and Economic Development Authority (WHEDA): the Infrastructure Access Program, the Restore Main Street Program, and the Vacancy-to-Vitality Program.
+Assembly Bill 194 proposes significant modifications to three housing programs managed by the Wisconsin Housing and Economic Development Authority (WHEDA): the Infrastructure Access Program, the Restore Main Street Program, and the Vacancy-to-Vitality Program.
 Key changes include increasing the maximum loan amounts for developers and governmental units, allowing tribal housing authorities to receive loans, and permitting projects on tribal lands.
-The bill also mandates that WHEDA allocate funds in a way that no region receives more than 12.5% of the total appropriated amount during the 2023-25 fiscal biennium.
-Additionally, it allows for the use of tax incremental districts and historic tax credits for eligible projects, which were previously prohibited.
+The bill also mandates that WHEDA allocate funds regionally to ensure equitable distribution across the state, with no region receiving more than 12.5% of the total appropriated funds during the 2023-25 fiscal biennium.

 Statutes affected: